On one class of holonomy groups in pseudo-Riemannian geometry

-and, therefore, possess first integrals of the form $\mathrm{Tr}\, (X+\lambda L)^k$.
-These integrals commute and, if $L$ is regular, form a complete family in involution so that the Euler equations \eqref{euler} are completely integrable. \end{theorem}

-Recall that \eqref{euler} describe the dynamics of an $n$-dimensional rigid body.
-This construction was generalised by Mischenko and Fomenko \cite{MischFom} to the case of arbitrary semisimple Lie algebras.
-In particular, it follows from \cite{MischFom} that $\so(n)$ can be replaced by $\so(p,q)$ (or by $\so(g)$ in our notation) and the construction remains essentially the same.
+These operators first appeared in the famous paper by S.~Manakov \cite{Manakov} on the integrability of a multidimensional rigid body and then were studied by A.~Mischenko and A.~Fomenko in the framework of the argument shift method \cite{MischFom}.
 The terminology ``sectional'' was suggested by A.~Fomenko and V.~Trofimov \cite{TrofFom} for a more general class of operators on Lie algebras with similar properties and originally was in no way related to ``sectional curvature''.
 However, such a relation exists and is, in fact, very close.

-To explain this, we first notice that $\Lambda^2 V$ can be naturally identified with $\so(g)$.
-Therefore, in the (pseudo)-Riemannian case, a curvature tensor can be understood as a linear map

-In this setting, by the way, the symmetry $R_{ij,kl} = R_{kl,ij}$ of the curvature tensor amounts to the fact that $R$ is self-adjoint w.r.t. the Killing form, and ``constant curvature'' means that $R= a\cdot \mathrm{Id}$, $a=\mathrm{const}$.
-So this point of view on curvature tensors is quite natural.